Best Cage Size for Lovebird

 Seasonal Habitat Adjustments for Lovebird

 Lovebird's cage setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your Small (5-7 inches, 40-60 grams) bird—birds of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Lovebird's size.
 Cold weather demands insulated resting spots, draft elimination around the cage, and potentially supplemental heating rated safe for birds.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Lovebird's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Lovebird birds across their 10-15 years (up to 20 with excellent care) lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Lovebird's comfort during these periods and adjust cage liner and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and plumage condition in Lovebird birds across their 10-15 years (up to 20 with excellent care) lifespan.